Digital-Vault/GroceryApp/README.md

 #### Post-conditions
 A new item is added to the grocery list.

-### Sync Accounts
+### Create Family account

 #### Brief description
 This use case is the process that a user goes through to create a family account and sync multiple accounts together.

 #### Preconditions
-All the users must have a registered account with the application and the user creating the family account must be signed in.
+The user must have the application installed and opened

 #### Basic flow
 The user clicks the "Create Family Account" button located in the home page of the app.
 This will navigate them to a page where they can enter additional users.
 They will be prompted to enter the email of the additional user into a textfield.
 If they need to keep adding new users, there will be a "+ add new user" button at the end, which will keep creating new rows that will ask for the email of the additional user.
 Once they have added all the users, they can click the "Save" button.